susanemcg/datadocs/README.md

 datadocs
 ========

 Data Docs is a platform for building interactive web videos that seamlessly integrate links, dynamic text and data into a web video experience.
-For more information about the project and team, see datadocs.org/beta.
-For training materials and some demos, visit datadocs.org/training.
-For an overview of the datadocs library and brief guide to the demos, read on.
+For more information about the project and team, see http://www.datadocs.org/beta/.
+For training materials and some demos, visit http://www.datadocs.org/training/ in the Chrome browser, which includes an interactive explanatory video.
+If you'd like to see DataDocs in action, please visit: http://susanemcg.github.io/datadocs/ using the Chrome browser.
+You can also see an archived version of our 2015 Webby-nominated interactive video for Al-Jazeera America, "Who Really Runs Washington?", at the following link: https://vimeo.com/124555217

+For an overview of the datadocs library and brief guide to the code demos, please read on.

 What is a Data Doc?
 -------------------